X

 TankhaPay supports organisations in creating inclusive workplaces.
 With our platform, HR teams can:

-• Labour policies and training programmes are made easily accessible to all employees.
+• Make labour HR policies and training programmes easily accessible to all employees

-• Employee feedback and overall sentiment are monitored for timely detection of problems.
+• Track employee feedback and overall sentiment for timely detection of problems

-• Compliance with labour and anti-discrimination laws is ensured.
+• Ensure compliance with labour and anti-discrimination laws

 With the help of the platform provided by TankhaPay, companies are able to reduce xenophobia and develop a respectful culture.